 This all takes place in heaven, in eternity, outside of historical time.
 It is the stuff of mythology, of primordial origins, of what took place in Mircea Eliade’s famous phrase, in illo tempore, “in that time” of beginnings before time.
 The first chapter of Genesis can be interpreted, as some Jewish commentators do, as God’s mastery of the pre-created world, the subjection of the sea, which represents chaos.
 God’s creative work is to bring order out of chaos.
 But evil persists in creation.
 (See Jon D. Levenson, Creation and the Persistence of Evil: The Jewish Doctrine of Divine Omnipotence, Harper and Row, 1985.)
 However, the Book of Revelation envisions a new earth in which “the sea is no more” (Revelation 21:1).
 This is God’s final mastery over creation, the elimination of chaos.

 In the meantime the Satan and his angels have been thrown down to the earth.
 The devil tempts Jesus at the beginning of his ministry to look after his own needs by turning stone into bread, by proving his trust in God’s word by leaping off the pinnacle of the Temple and relying on God’s angels to bear him up, and by serving Satan who can deliver over to Jesus all the kingdoms of the world (Matthew 4:1-11).
 We can see our own contemporary temptations in the temptations of Jesus when we look out after our own needs instead of the needs of others, when we seek the acclaim of others in what we do, and when we grasp for power.
 The artist Wes Hempel portrayed the second temptation of Jesus in a painting entitled “Temptation.”
-This is the temptation for Jesus to hurl himself off the pinnacle of the Temple and trust God’s word in Psalm 91 that the angels will bear him up lest he strike his foot against a stone.
+The devil offers the whole world of Jesus if he will just bow down and worship Satan.

 Wes Hempel portrays the devil as a fallen angel by painting his wings black.
 In the oil painting below Hempel portrays the devil as in charge of the world and its commodities.
 They are the devil’s to give if Jesus or we would serve him.